GenerousLabs/questions/questions/sean.md

 Suggestion #4
 Be gentle and listen deeply.
 You are being given a gift of vulnerability, and that is something worth honouring.

-# Extra

-Get started

-1. Invite a friend
-   Find someone you'd like to know better, send them this page, invite them to play.

-2. Make the commitment
-   Agree on the time and energy commitment you're happy with and commit to it.

-3. Get started together
-   Make sure your question sets are synchronised by clicking 'add a person' at the same time.